CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Implementation

-We implemented the AC attacks in an Electron app simulating a MitM attacker.
-The app runs a malicious CTAP client developed as a Javascript library.
-Our code imports the \emph{node-hid} module to access the USB HID traffic.
-It scans for local HID devices, identifies the authenticator from their properties (e.g., the product and manufacturer fields), and connects to it.
-The client sends binary data over USB to the authenticator, achieving the same results as MitM attackers.
+\textbf{Electron app to simulate AC over USB}.
+We developed an Electron app that simulates a MitM attacker.
+The app uses the \emph{node-hid} module to access the USB HID traffic, gaining a MitM position between a FIDO client and an authenticator communicating over USB.
+The app scans for local HID devices and identifies the authenticators from their properties (e.g., the product and manufacturer fields).
+Then, it connects and sends binary data over USB to the authenticator.
+The Electron app is compatible with Windows, macOS, and Linux.